Jose Cedano, BS

 Specialist

-Michael has previously worked with tissue samples in an office for the continuation of education for medical professionals and testing of new medical devices.
-He's excited to assist in setting up the breast organoid pipeline at UCSF in order to develop new strategies for breast cancer prevention.
+Michael has previously worked with tissue samples and testing of new medical devices, and is helping to set up the breast organoid pipeline at UCSF in order to develop new strategies for breast cancer prevention, and managing laboratory ordering and supplies.

 Tam Binh Bui, MSc, MD